Jump to:Page Content

 White House Domestic Policy Council | Washington, DC

 Laura Merritt was selected to serve as a White House Intern in the Office of the Domestic Policy Council (DPC).
 As an intern, she coordinated with DPC agencies.
 The DPC includes all domestic policy areas, such as healthcare, immigration, education, and criminal justice.
 Laura acted as an aide in overseeing the development and implementation of President Obama’s domestic policy agenda.
 Beyond a more traditional internship experience, the White House provided interns with a speakers series, weekly events, a summer-long service project, and leadership training activities.

 Planned Parenthood Action Fund | Washington, DC

-Varina Winder will spend the summer of 2011 working in the Washington, DC office of Planned Parenthood Action Fund (PPAF).
+Varina Winder worked in the Washington, D.C. office of Planned Parenthood Action Fund (PPAF).
 PPAF is the nonpartisan advocacy and political arm of Planned Parenthood Federation of America.
 The Action Fund “engages in educational and electoral activity, including legislative advocacy, voter education, and grassroots organizing to promote the Planned Parenthood mission.”
-Varina will spend the summer helping PPAF capitalize on the efforts from their current campaign, “Stand with Planned Parenthood: Protect Women’s Access to Health Care,” and building ground for future campaigns to ensure low-income women have continued access to reproductive and general health care.
-She will also be working with their international advocacy department on ensuring continued funding for global reproductive health care and family planning.
+Varina helped PPAF capitalize on the efforts from their campaign, “Stand with Planned Parenthood: Protect Women’s Access to Health Care,” and build ground for future campaigns to ensure low-income women have continued access to reproductive and general health care.
+She also worked with their international advocacy department on ensuring continued funding for global reproductive health care and family planning.

 Misty Wright, JD ’11